BedWarMod/BedWar/README.md

 ## About

 BedWar Mod is a mod for Minecraft 1.8.9 Forge.
-It provides many features to be used while playing Hypixel Bedwars
+It provides many features to be used while playing Hypixel Bedwars.
+To open the mods menu either use `/bw` or `/bedwars`.
+All the mods commands begin with `/bw`.

 This mod is still in development, but if you want to test it, it is available.
 There will be some bugs, but they should not impact gameplay too much.
 If you find any bugs or have any suggestions feel free to report them through the GitHub issues.